 Milestone 24.1 sets out to improve the responsiveness of the We the People petition website by committing to providing a response to petitions that meet the threshold of 100,000 signatures in 60 days.
 This represents a clear deliverable with relevance to OGP values.
-According to Professor David Karpf of George Washington University, who has written previously about the site, the 60-day promise is "a welcome correction" and "a meaningful commitment that, if citizens collectively come together and petition their government, the government will offer a timely response."

-This milestone addresses an important issue, namely that previous petitions often went unanswered.
-The average response time for petitions in 2013, for example, was 271 days.3 Nonetheless, it is important to point out that the government promised a 60-day response time in July 2015, prior to the start of this action plan.4 The other component of the milestone-the release of the software code-is also less than transformative given that during the previous action plan, the government published the platform's code, an application programming interface already in use by third parties, and integrated the site with Change.org, an online petition website.5 because while the government intends to receive public suggestions for improvements on the playbook, it is not clear how the playbook will be improved, or if there will be any actions taken to improve its uptake beyond sharing the implementation of its resources.
+According to Professor David Karpf of George Washington University, who has written previously about the site,1 the 60-day promise is "a welcome correction" and "a meaningful commitment that, if citizens collectively come together and petition their government, the government will offer a timely response."2 response time in July 2015, prior to the start of this action plan.4 The other component of the milestone the release of the software code-is also less than transformative given that during the previous action plan, the government published the platform's code, an application programming interface already in use by third parties, and integrated the site with Change.org, an online petition website.5